liesware/coherence/README.md

 ## Abstract
 The future of data breaches is not encouraging,  on 2017 less than 4% of data breaches the cryptography became the data stolen into data useless, with enterprise options as well as open source options to perform cryptography even so year in year out data breaches grow.

 Coherence (ko.eˈɾen.s) performs and offloads cryptography operations with a focus on interoperability, flexibility and  simplicity.
-Coherence gives an interface for modern cryptographic algorithms which is inspired by web APIs, but being HTTP-less, it is  implemented as a TCP non-blocking server with a JSON interface in order to be used by any language, in other words Coherence minimizes development time and code complexity.
+Coherence gives an interface for modern cryptographic algorithms which is inspired by Openssl, it is a REST API in order to be used by any language, in other words Coherence minimizes development time and code complexity.
 Some of the algorithms offered by Coherence are AES and AES candidates, Sosemanuk, SHA* family, HMAC, DH, RSA, DSA, ECC, NTRU.

 **Becoming data breaches into data useless**